1451 Avenue Road, Toronto, Ontario, M5N 2H9, Canada

 Not applicable

 Our liberal arts program meets and exceeds the expectations of the Ontario Ministry of Education.
 All courses are university preparatory and are at the advanced level.
 A credit is granted with the successful completion of a course for which a minimum of 110 has been scheduled.
-Many students elect to write Advanced Placement exams.
+Many students elect to write Advanced Placement (AP) exams.
 Upon graduation, students receive the Ontario Secondary School Diploma.
 A Havergal education prepares students for a lifetime of learning, leadership and limitless possibilities.
 In a university preparatory school with rigorous academic standards, Havergal's students are challenged to reach their full academic potential.
 Learning is increasingly independent, fostering academic achievements while supporting students in their different interests and talents.
 Havergal students graduate as informed and responsive global citizens, ready to meet the challenges of university study in Canada and abroad.

 Equal Balance